 Private requests are generally a much faster and therefore more responsive process.
-The OSDP has identified ODP areas in Appendix 38 but that supply of land is now running short.

 The medium term shortfall in capacity has been confirmed by the Council in the Capacity Update Report it adopted at its 9 December 2020 meeting.

 The yield of a minimum of 12hh/ha satisfies the criteria of Policy 6.3.7.